 This milestone is important to reach because a lot of viewers won’t bother with a stream if it isn’t in 1080p especially if it looks choppy.
 Fortunately, not all viewers are so picky and as long as your stream is clear with minimal buffering many viewers will be satisfied.

 Some cards are easy to set up, they are essentially plug-and-play devices, but others require a little extra effort to install.
 A variety of high-end capture cards require that they are installed into your computer’s motherboard.
 This process isn’t terribly difficult but there are certain things you need to know about working on the internals of a computer before you open it up.
 A certain level of tech-savviness is required for learning how to set up a twitch stream.
+After that, you need to monetize your channel like we described in this guide and in a few other ways we explained here.

 Your gaming keyboard is the usual way you will interact with most games on the PC.
 Fortunately, you can get by with any keyboard and the only consideration for this piece of equipment is your own comfort.
 Some people are perfectly happy using a very cheap low-end keyboard to do their gaming on, whereas some desire the added features or cosmetics of much higher-end pieces of gaming gear.